JuliaLang/www.julialang.org/blog/_posts/2019-07-14-multithreading.md

 that we were not able to intercept in a debugger, and second, the failure was triggered by a seemingly-unrelated change.
-All Julia stack frames have an exception handling personality set, so the problem could only appear in the runtime system outside any Julia frame --- a narrow window, since of course we are usually executing Julia code.
+All Julia stack frames have an exception handling personality set, so the problem could only appear in the runtime system outside any Julia frame---a narrow window, since of course we are usually executing Julia code.

 ## Looking forward